YellowJacketLinux/yjl-sysusers/yjl-sysusers.8.md

 \<[https://spdx.org/licenses/GFDL-1.3-or-later.html](https://spdx.org/licenses/GFDL-1.3-or-later.html)\>.

-Accuracy of this man page is stroven for but explicitly not guaranteed.
+Accuracy of this man page is stroven for but explicitly is not guaranteed.